d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 The paper is organized as follows.
 Section 1 develops the upstream unit hierarchy: the vacuum storage pair as primitives, the downstream emergence of seconds and kilograms, and the natural length scale.
 Section 2 covers gravity and mass together — G, r₀, the kilogram, the shell theorem, and the equivalence principle are all facets of the same displacement picture.
 Section 3 recovers Planck's constant from LC closure.
 Section 4 recovers the electron charge and develops the r₀³ kernel common to charge, mass, and action.
 Section 5 covers geometric and structural notes including the role of π and the safe claims.
 Section 6 briefly comments on proper and coordinate quantities as an interpretive frame for the earlier sections.
 Appendix A collects anchor numerical values.
 Appendix B gives a short note on the Larmor-radiation bookkeeping issue in the same medium picture.

 Throughout, the distinction between structural audit and completed derivation is maintained.
-The factorizations show that the classical constants are not independent — they share a common upstream structure built from ε₀, μ₀, and r₀.
+The factorizations show that the classical constants are not independent — they share a common upstream structure built from ε₀, μ₀, and r₀, with r₀ acting as the nuclear support scale through which intra-nuclear action is packaged into macroscopic source strength.
 They do not yet show why r₀ has the value it does, or why the mass spectrum is discrete, or why charge is quantized.
 Those questions are now sharply posed in terms of the medium geometry, which is a stronger position than treating them as unexplained empirical facts.
 But sharply posed is not yet answered, and the paper does not claim otherwise.

 ---